China Vs. Vietnam Manufacturing Guide // Vietnam and China Sourcing Pros and Cons

 • Production limits.

 Beyond these, there are still a few more issues with sourcing from Vietnam.
-If you want to dive deep into this topic, view our post on the Challenges of Sourcing in Vietnam
+If you want to explore this topic further, view our post on the Challenges of Sourcing in Vietnam

 Made In China Vs. Vietnam: Labor Costs